farhanajaved/sla-management-inter-provider/README.md

 ### 1. decentralizedMarketplace.sol

 This contract implements a decentralized marketplace where consumers and providers can register, tokenize their identity, and interact to offer and purchase services.
 It includes features such as registration buttons, service listing, and identity management.
+Also service providers can upload service catalougs on IPFS.
+And publish the hash on the smart contract for consumer to see.

 ### 2. reverseAuction.sol